elabftw/elabdoc/doc/user-guide.rst

 Inserting an image
 """"""""""""""""""

-To insert an image in the main text, simple drag and drop it in the text zone.
-You can also insert an already uploaded image by selecting "Insert in the text at cursor position" from the uploaded file menu (top right, three vertical dots).
+To insert an image into the main text, simply drag and drop it into the text editor.
+You can also insert an uploaded image by selecting "Insert in the text at cursor position" from the uploaded file menu (top right of attachment icon, three vertical dots).

 Importing templates
 """""""""""""""""""

-You can use the Import > Templates menu to select from existing experiments templates and import them directly in your text, which allows you to compose an experiment by merging several templates.
+You can use the Import > Templates menu to select from existing Experiments templates and import them directly in your text, which allows you to compose an Experiment by merging several templates.

 Using markdown
 """"""""""""""